PicsArt/cppbind/docs/03_get_started/04_inheritance.rst

 .. note::
     Here we used **gen: interface** instead of **gen: class**.
-    Most of the modern languages do not support multiple inheritance so we have to tell iegen to generate interfaces with implementations instead.
+    Most of the modern languages do not support multiple inheritance so we have to tell IEGEN to generate interfaces with implementations instead.

 .. note::